kkots/ggxrd_hitbox_overlay_2211/README.md

 ![Screenshot can't be viewed](throw_box_drawPushboxCheckSeparately_false.jpg)

+### White - Interaction boxes

+Boxes like this are displayed when a move is checking ranges.
+They are displayed in such way that the check is always against the opponent's origin point.
+If the opponent's origin point is within the box, the check is satisfied.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.